How to use Apple Messages for Business in your contact center

 The next day Jim gets a ‘Rate Our Service’ message from his internet provider and is very happy to give them 5 stars!

-Integrating Apple Messages for Business into your contact center
+Integrating Apple Messages for Business into your contact center – step by step

 We provide all the required software and services to manage communication sent through Apple Messages for Business, which sits seamlessly alongside all the other channels that Conversations supports.